Mind-bending landscapes and feats of nature await

 Should you choose not to hike at all, please let us know in writing at the time of booking so alternative arrangements can be made.
 Without this prior warning, local fees may apply.

-While hiking the four-day Inca Trail or the three-day Quarry Trail portion of this trip you may be joined by other Intrepid and/or non-Intrepid travellers.
+6. While hiking the four-day Inca Trail or the three-day Quarry Trail portion of this trip you may be joined by other Intrepid and/or non-Intrepid travelers.

-Full passport details are required at the time of booking in order to purchase entrance fees to certain sites.
-Additionally on certain trips it's needed to book bus, train or flight tickets.
+7. Full passport details are required at the time of booking in order to purchase entrance fees to certain sites.
 Delays to provide this information may result in booking fees or changes to your itinerary.

 Want an in-depth insight into this trip?
 Essential Trip Information provides a detailed itinerary, visa info, how to get to your hotel, what's included - pretty much everything you need to know about this adventure and more.View Essential Trip Information